Hands-On Fundraising

 Something flattering

-I suspect National Geographic knows exactly what their readers are like.
+I suspect National Geographic knows exactly what its readers are like.
 And even if you’re sitting in your living room, they know how to make you feel like an adventurer, simply because you’re reading.

 They also have a “photo of the day“.
 Readers are invited to submit.
 Imagine how important you feel if your photo is there along with the amazing images they’re known for?